vierge-noire/cakephp-fixture-factories/README.md

 Using factories for managing fixtures has many advantages in terms of maintenance, test performance and readability inside your tests.

 It is mainly composed of the following classes
-* BaseFactory
+* BaseFactory that your factories will extend
-* FixtureInjector, which implements phpunit's BaseTestListener interface
+* FixtureInjector, which extends CakePHP's FixtureInjector
 * FixtureManager, which extends CakePHP's FixtureManager class
 * FixtureFactoryCommand to assist you baking your model factories
+* Migrator to run your app's migrations on your test DBs prior to the tests

+The Fixture Factories
+* increase the speed of your tests
+* reduce the effort of writing tests
+* enhance the readability of your tests: you get what you see

+And you will never have to create or maintain any test fixtures again!

 ## Installation